POWA FOR THE RECENTLY DECEASED

 All are welcome.
 The session includes a short teaching, chanted prayers for world peace and a short meditation.
 There is no charge for this event.
 (Donations are welcomed.)

-Check calendar for time, usually Wednesdays at 5:30pm
+Check calendar for time, usually Tuesdays at 4:30pm

 This practice is the heart essence of Kadampa Buddhism.
 In the first part we visualize our Spiritual Guide as Je Tsongkhapa and make prayers and requests to purify negativity, accumulate merit, and receive blessings.
 This prepares our mind for a brief meditation on the Stages of the Path to Enlightenment.
 After the meditation we make prayers to our Dharma Protector, Dorje Shugden.
 Through this we can overcome obstacles to our practice and create favorable conditions so that we can nurture and increase our pure Dharma realizations.